Norm Macdonald: Early life

 Norman Gene Macdonald was born on October 17, 1959, in Quebec City, Quebec.
-His parents, Ferne (née Mains) and Percy Lloyd Macdonald (1916–1990), were both Anglophone teachers.
-They worked at CFB Valcartier, a military base north of Quebec City.
-As a child, his father would not let him learn French, as he wanted the family to speak English.
+His parents, Ferne and Percy Lloyd Macdonald (1916–1990), were both Anglophone teachers who came from Glengarry County in Eastern Ontario.
+Norm and his brother Neil spent their summers on the family farm between Avonmore and Monkland, Ontario.
+Their parents worked at CFB Valcartier, a military base north of Quebec City.
+As a child, his father would not let him learn French (despite the Quebec's strict language laws regarding French), because he wanted the family to speak English.
 Macdonald's father died in 1990 of heart disease.
-He has described himself as being "half-Scottish and half-Irish".
+Macdonald described himself as being "half-Scottish and half-Irish".

 He attended Quebec High School before his family moved to Ottawa, Ontario.
-In Ottawa, Macdonald attended Gloucester High School.
+In Ottawa, Macdonald attended Gloucester High School graduating early at the age of 14 years old.
 After high school he enrolled at Carleton University, where he studied mathematics and philosophy before dropping out.
 Macdonald was later also briefly enrolled in Algonquin College's programs for journalism and broadcasting-television, following his elder brother Neil Macdonald's footsteps.
 In between periods of school and before starting in comedy, he worked a variety of manual labour jobs, including as a chokerman for a logging company.

 Career

 Macdonald's first performances in comedy were at stand-up clubs in Ottawa, regularly appearing on amateur nights at Yuk Yuk's in 1985.
-He did not appreciate how well his first performance at the club had gone, and he bolted out, saying he would never do it again.
+Not appreciating how well his first performance at the club had gone, he bolted out, saying he would never do it again.
 The club's owner, Howard Wagman, had to persuade him to come back for more.
 Eventually his confidence grew.
 Six months later he performed at the 1986 Just For Laughs Comedy Festival in Montreal, and he was heralded by the Montreal Gazette as "one of this country's hottest comics".
 A number of sources reported he recovered from stomach cancer in 1986.

 In August 1989, 29-year-old Macdonald made his U.S. network television debut by appearing on The Pat Sajak Show.
 Over the following seven months, he would go on to make five more appearances on the show.
 By 1990, he performed as a contestant on Star Search.
 He also appeared on Late Night with David Letterman in May 1990, and the host became a huge fan, saying: "If we could have, we would have had Norm on every week".
 In 1992, Macdonald served as a writer for the only season of The Dennis Miller Show, working on a staff that also included Barry Crimmins, Nick Bakay, John Riggi, Eddie Feldmann, and Mark Brazill.
 He was hired as a writer for television sitcom Roseanne for the 1992–93 season before quitting to join Saturday Night Live.